dell/csm-docs/content/v1/features/powerscale.md

 ## Volume Expansion

-The CSI PowerScale driver version 1.3 and later supports the expansion of Persistent Volumes (PVs).
+The CSI PowerScale driver version 1.2 and later supports the expansion of Persistent Volumes (PVs).
 This expansion can be done either online (for example, when a PVC is attached to a node) or offline (for example, when a PVC is not attached to any node).

 To use this feature, the storage class that is used to create the PVC must have the attribute `allowVolumeExpansion` set to true.
-The storage classes created during the installation (both using Helm or dell-csi-operator) have the `allowVolumeExpansion` set to true by default.

-If you are creating more storage classes, ensure that this attribute is set to true to expand any PVs created using these new storage classes.

-The following is a sample manifest for a storage class which allows for Volume Expansion:
+The following is a sample manifest for a storage class that allows for Volume Expansion:

 ```yaml
 apiVersion: storage.k8s.io/v1